acon96/home-llm/data/README.md

 - `wizardlm70k`

 Please note that the supported datasets all have different licenses.
 Be aware that the license of the resulting data mixture might be different that the license of this dataset alone.

+## Adding new Home Assistant functionality
+Adding new functionality to the model is done by providing examples of a user asking the assistant for the

+## Adding a new personality